garaio/remcloud-message-bus-api/README.md

 ### Events

 Events are messages that can be received by multiple subscribers.
 The message body contains a json data structure.

 ## Contexts

 Events are grouped by contexts.
 A context relates to a certain subdomain within the domain of property management, or to a domain outside of property management.

 Context | Description
 ---|---
-[Masterdata](masterdata_context.md)| Informs about changed data in the context of Property, Buildings and Units [Letting](letting_context.md)| Events related to the letting process [Tenancy Application](tenancy_application_context.md)| Events related to tenancy applications [Tenant Portal](tenant_portal.md)| Events that occur on a Tenant Portal [Thirdparty Notification](thirdparty_notification.md) | Events that related to a Thirdparty Notification.
+[Masterdata](masterdata_context.md)| Informs about changed data in the context of Property, Buildings and Units [Letting](letting_context.md)| Events related to the letting process [Tenancy Application](tenancy_application_context.md)| Events related to tenancy applications [Tenant Portal](tenant_portal.md)| Events that occur on a Tenant Portal [Planning Application](planning_application.md)| Events related to planning applications [Thirdparty Notification](thirdparty_notification.md) | Events that related to a Thirdparty Notification.
 This events are issued by the Thirdparty Notification Service (Drittmeldung Service)